ACID for Agents: Why Database Consistency Is the Bottleneck for Production AI

 Can you enforce access control at the data layer?
 If permissions are checked in application code, agents that generate dynamic queries will eventually request data they shouldn’t see.
 Access control must be enforced where the data lives.

-The agent data layer problem is real.
-Oracle validated it.
-The question for your team is whether the answer is migrating into a monolithic database engine — or adding a purpose-built context layer that works with the systems you already run.
+The agent data layer problem is real, and the largest database vendors have now validated it.
+The remaining question is whether the root cause is storage fragmentation — and the fix is migrating into a converged database engine — or computation fragmentation — and the fix is a purpose-built context layer that computes and serves derived state with ACID guarantees from the systems you already run.